pdxrod/blockchain_explorer/README.md

-You can turn it into a soft link pointing to a large (500 Gb+) external drive - which you probably will have to do if using testnet or mainnet, as the blockchain just keeps getting bigger
+You can turn it into a soft link pointing to a large (500 Gb+) external drive - which you probably will have to do if using testnet or mainnet, as the blockchain just keeps getting bigger.
+And this blockchain explorer keeps getting slower.
+A real production version would use a database.